What is Keratoconus?

-Corneal cross-linking is a treatment for progressive keratoconus that stiffens corneas that have been weakened by the disease.
+Corneal collagen cross-linking is a treatment for progressive keratoconus that stiffens corneas that have been weakened by the disease.
+It works by strengthening the natural collagen fibers in the cornea, helping the eye maintain its shape and resist further bulging.
 Using the only therapeutic products that have been FDA approved for this treatment, cross-linking is a minimally invasive outpatient procedure that combines the use of the riboflavin pharmaceutical drops and ultra-violet (UV) light.
+The procedure does not correct vision, but it helps preserve it by preventing keratoconus from getting worse.

-This treatment has been clinically proven to limit the progression of this sight-threatening disease
+This treatment has been clinically proven to limit the progression of this sight-threatening disease.
+In many cases, it can delay or eliminate the need for more invasive options, such as corneal transplant surgery.

 View Video